 Lower dopamine release in the associative striatum correlated with inattention and negative symptoms in CD, and with poorer working memory and probabilistic category learning performance in both CD and HC.

-CD is cannabis dependence.
-HC is healthy control.
+CD is a cannabis dependence.
+HC is a healthy control.

 This area drives what we focus on.